AlexiWolf/wolf_engine_old/README.md

 until release 1.0.

 Feedback and / or contribution is absolutely welcome, so feel free to create an issue for anything you feel could be better.
-Before contributing, please make sure you have read the [Contribution Guidelines](#Contribution).
+Before contributing, please make sure you have read the [Contribution section](#Contribution).

 ## Getting Started